efilnukefesin/PermissionServer/README.md

 To keep this undertaking understandable and not too abstract, there is a quite simple model of understanding behind:
 1. a USER keeps the identity information.
 A USER can have 0..n ROLES
 2. a ROLE is a logical "folder" for PERMISSIONS
+2.5. a ROLE could need an in-between layer called FUNCTIONS to bundle PERMISSIONS but thats not clear yet
 3. a PERMISSION is holding the information if something is allowed
-4. a POLICY is taking some of the above information and telling the app if or if not the USER may do something
+4. (a POLICY is taking some of the above information and telling the app if or if not the USER may do something)

 ## enhanced principles
 With further thinking applied, one can come to the following conclusions: